Victoria’s Secret Model Devon Windsor Compares Struggles Faced By Women Of Color To Maintaining Her Highlights

 While most are celebrating the racial diversity in this year’s upcoming Victoria’s Secret Fashion Show, veteran model Devon Windsor has landed herself in hot water after some incredibly insensitive flippant remarks she made while speaking to fellow model Shanina Shaik, whose mother is of Lithuanian descent and father is half Pakistani, half Arab.

-As reported by Hollywood Unlocked, Shaik was describing the many challenges she had faced as a child because of the bullying she endured due to her skin color, and shared that as she had grown up and started working she was among the group of models who were excluded from certain shows because designers didn’t want models of color.
+As reported by Hollywood Unlocked, Shaik was describing the many challenges she had faced as a child because of the bullying she endured due to her skin color, and shared that as she had grown up and started working, she was among the group of models who were excluded from certain shows because designers didn’t want models of color.

 “A lot of Black girls would have to miss Milan because we wouldn’t be able to walk in the shows because [designers] didn’t want girls that color,” Shaik explained.

-Ping Hue was also on hand to speak about her own experiences, and was one of the models bullied over her skin color in Milan.
+Ping Hue was also on hand to speak about her own experiences and was one of the models bullied over her skin color in Milan.

 Enter Windsor, explaining that she had had a tough life living abroad, moving from city to city every other month and not being able to speak “Paris” or Italian.
 When the other girls tried to explain that she probably couldn’t understand the struggle of being different, she clapped back with “Do you know how hard it is to be blonde?”